This section describes legislation in Australia that bans smoking and/or vaping in public spaces, including:

 - no-smoking areas of licensed premises (licensed premises were required to provide an area of ‘equal amenity’ for non-smokers, of equal attractiveness and providing the same type of service as the smoking areas)

-- no-smoking areas of venues with more than 25 gambling/poker machines (half of the machines are required to be no-smoking). xxxii
+- no-smoking areas of venues with more than 25 gambling/poker machines (half of the machines are required to be no-smoking).44

 15.7.4.2 Smokefree areas as of 2 January 2011

-In July 2008 the Northern Territory Government announced amendments to the legislation to end the exemption for smoking in enclosed licensed premises.
-The amendments to the Tobacco Control Regulations meant smoking was banned within licensed venues with effect from 2 January 2010. xxxiii
+In July 2008, the NT Government announced amendments to the legislation to end the exemption for smoking in enclosed licensed premises.
+The amendments to the Tobacco Control Regulations meant smoking was banned within licensed venues with effect from 2 January 2010.45

-In September 2009 the Northern Territory Government announced that from 2 January 2011 outdoor eating and drinking areas in the Northern Territory would be required to be smokefree.
-Relevant amendments to the legislation were passed in 2010. xxxiv Outdoor eating and drinking areas are defined as any outdoor public place provided for the consumption of food or drink, or where a person would expect to be able to consume food or drink provided by an on-site food service.
-Licensed premises are included in the ban, but may designate up to 50 per cent of their total outdoor eating and drinking area as an exempt area, known as an outdoor smoking area (OSA). xxxv An OSA may be no more than 50 per cent of the total outdoor eating and drinking area, and must be separated from the no-smoking portion of the outdoor area by either a 2.1 metre high barrier or two metre wide buffer zone.
+In September 2009, the NT Government announced that from 2 January 2011 outdoor eating and drinking areas in the NT would be required to be smokefree.
+Relevant amendments to the legislation were passed in 2010.46 Outdoor eating and drinking areas are defined as any outdoor public place provided for the consumption of food or drink, or where a person would expect to be able to consume food or drink provided by an on-site food service.
+Licensed premises are included in the ban, but may designate up to 50 per cent of their total outdoor eating and drinking area as an exempt area, known as an outdoor smoking area (OSA).47 An OSA may be no more than 50 per cent of the total outdoor eating and drinking area, and must be separated from the no-smoking portion of the outdoor area by either a 2.1 metre high barrier or two metre wide buffer zone.
 The OSA must be clearly marked, and no entertainment may be provided within the OSA (including gaming machines or pool tables).
 The amendments also enabled workplaces, venues, organisations and local governments to voluntarily implement outdoor smokefree areas that would be enforceable through the Tobacco Control Act.

 A smokefree area is defined as any of the following: